On this page you will find a variety of different resources to help field educators in their work.

-- A desire that field education be integrated across the theological curriculum, along with a desire that it be referenced in the standards as the academic learning that it is.
+- A desire for field education integration across theological curriculum, along with a desire that it be referenced in the standards as an academic priority.

 - The recognition that field educators bring expertise, along with experience, to their institutions, and can thus take on faculty roles with voice and vote.

 - The inclusion of students as stakeholders in the governance of institutions of theological education.

-While not all of this feedback made it into the text of the proposed redeveloped standards, ATFE was heard.
-You can read the revised standards here.
+While not all of this feedback made it into the text of the proposed redeveloped standards, ATFE was heard, and revisions are accessed here.